lukensmall/pkg_ping/README.md

 as root, will write it to disk.
 Compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() and unveil() is updated throughout.
-This program works on OpenBSD versions 6.4 and 6.5-beta and won't compile for earlier versions.
+This program should works on OpenBSD versions 6.4+ and won't compile for earlier versions.

 It uses several commandline options: